Super Bowl Survival Guide: 7 Restaurant Super Bowl Promotion Ideas

 We're less than two weeks away from the big game! 🏈 Tackle your game day plans by reserving your spot at the Casa del Barco Canal Walk Tailgate Party, or take the party to your place with Tailgate To-Go and delivery available at all locations! 🌮 Link in bio 🔗⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ #football #tailgate #catering #rvadine #mexicanfood #goodeats #lovaVA #rva #delivery #gameday

 Have a new beer or liquor you want to promote?
-There’s no better time than this Sunday.
+There’s no better time than Super Bowl Sunday.
 Offer free tastings, and sell the beverage at a discount if guests decide to purchase.
 Include menu items that pair nicely with the booze to boost profits even further.

 Even during an event as big as the Super Bowl, there might be some moments of lackluster performance.
 Try spicing things up during dull moments with contests.

-Clery’s, a Boston sports bar, hosts a wing eating contest during the big game.
-The Graystone Tavern in Chicago hosts a Super Bowl Squares contest for the chance to win a $100 gift card.
+Clery’s, a Boston sports bar, has hosted a wing eating contest during the big game.
+The Graystone Tavern in Chicago has hosted a Super Bowl Squares contest for the chance to win a $100 gift card.
 Both contests promote purchasing from the establishment, so they’re driving up profit as well as entertaining their guests.

-Bonus Round Cafe in Chicago is hosting a “Big Game Blitz” for those that prefer board games to sports.
-They are offering $1 off beers, and have selected special shareable plates along with large-scale board games that last one to four hours (about as long as the Super Bowl).
+Bonus Round Cafe in Chicago hosted a “Big Game Blitz” for those that prefer board games to sports.
+They offered $1 off beers, and had selected special shareable plates along with large-scale board games that last one to four hours (about as long as the Super Bowl).

 Thorough planning can make this Sunday a day of huge profit.
-Market your specials, prep your kitchen, and gear up your staff for Super Bowl LIV.
+Market your specials, prep your kitchen, and gear up your staff for the Super Bowl.
 Bonus: no padding required.
 And make sure to communicate all your specials, promotions, and events all over social media.
 If you need a little help there, our social media guide is the place to start.